rug-compling/dact/manual/index.md

 quotes. `replacement` may span several lines.

 Dact also expands macros while loading them.
-This way, you can use macros you defined earlier on in a file in your macros.
+This way, you can use macros that were defined before in the same file.

     b = """number(@begin)"""
     e = """number(@end)"""